adamomariani/mobile-apps-demographics/README.md

 app_store_scraper_server.py
 - Small flask server with a single endpoint to retrieve an app's store listing privacy information on the app store, given a URL

+data.xlsx
+- Data bank of scraped applications used for various purposes